 - Courses that require a summer assignment are designated in the course description.
 For more information, please contact the course instructor.

 - Any student may enroll in AP or Pre-AP courses, if they have met the Prerequisites for the course, or are dually enrolled in AVID.
 Students are encouraged to choose classes with their Endorsement and Program of Study in mind.

 - Students taking AP classes are expected to take the associated AP Exam(s).

-Pre-AP courses are taught on grade level with the same objectives as on-level courses.
-Pre-AP courses are intended to challenge motivated students with critical thinking and reading comprehension skills, as well as to prepare them for placement and success in high school Pre-AP and Advanced Placement (AP) courses.
+Honors courses are taught on grade level with the same objectives as on-level courses.
+Honors courses are intended to challenge motivated students with critical thinking and reading comprehension skills, as well as to prepare them for placement and success in high school Honors and Advanced Placement (AP) courses.

 Advanced Placement Courses

 English IV Literature

 6th - Math, English Language Arts, Social Studies, Science7th - Math, English Language Arts, Social Studies, Science8th - Math, English Language Arts, Social Studies, ScienceCompacted Math6th - Advanced Science7th - Advanced Science*Compacted MathSpanish Heritage II and III**check specific campus for offerings

 College Board offers examinations in additional topics not offered by Little Elm ISD which students may choose to take.
 Students are not required to take an AP course to take an AP exam, however research indicates that students who take AP courses score higher on AP exams than those students who do not take the courses.AP Credit Policy Search - Search the AP credit policy at any university